"Confidence comes not from always being right but from not fearing to be wrong."

 Inflated confidence: Loud certainty that blocks doubt or feedback.
 True confidence stays open to learning.

-Rigid self-reliance: Holding yourself up with tension and control.
+Rigid self-reliance: Holding ourselves up with tension and control.
 True confidence feels supported from the ground up.

 Deflated confidence: Calling fear and avoidance "humility."
 True confidence includes honest self-assessment.